Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 ![Azure-Role-Published](./assets/Azure-Role-Published.gif)

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/master/posts/DevOps-Automate-Azure-RBAC/code) page. :heart:

+If you wanted to see how to this using Github Actions instead have a look at [THIS POST](https://dev.to/pwd9000/automate-azure-role-based-access-control-rbac-using-github-2349) where I demonstrate the same automation using Github.

 ### _Author_